puristajs/purista/website/src/handbook/2_create-new-service.md

 Until now, we have a simple request-respone-pattern and a subscription which listens for the response.
 The request is triggered by some url request.

-But in real world you might need to call a other service function within a service function.
+But in real world, you might need to call an other service function within a service function.

 With PURISTA it is quite easy.
-The function context provides a asynchronous function `invoke`.
+The function context provides an asynchronous function `invoke`.

 Example: